 Students will rush to their instrument at home every day with NoteRush, chasing that elusive high score!
 Unlike flashcards, children can learn notes at home with no music-reading parent required to check if they're getting them correct!

 Note Rush has fifteen built-in Levels, from Middle C-Position right through to the full grand staff with 2 ledger lines above and below.
 There are Levels for Treble Clef, Bass Clef or full Grand Staff!
-Or make your own levels to practise reading specific notes, with sharps and flats for an added challenge!
+Or make your own levels to practise reading specific notes, with optional sharps and flats for an added challenge!

 Replace Your Flash Cards - Perfect for "One Minute Club!"